All about Coyotes, the new urban dogs

 Coyotes are really smart

 ScientificAmerican.com calls Coyotes the “. . .
 New Top Dogs.” because they’re smart, resourceful, clever, and adaptable.
-Research shows Coyotes are bigger and stronger than ever before and have survived through ingenuity and exploitation of human actions affecting their environment.2 They often outsmart other wildlife and humans, alike.
+Research shows Coyotes are bigger and stronger than ever before and have survived through ingenuity and exploitation of human actions affecting their environment.2 They often outsmart other wildlife and humans alike.
 For example, they’re known to create diversions to lure picnickers away from their food.
-And, they sometimes drive prey toward other Coyotes waiting to ambush them.
+And they sometimes drive prey toward other Coyotes waiting to ambush them.
 They generally live in packs but can adapt if they must live alone.

-They’re now successfully living in the comfort and protection of cities, and learning (mostly) to stay out of the way of humans.
+They’re now successfully living in the comfort and protection of cities and learning (mostly) to stay out of the way of humans.
 (Note: When urbanites feed Coyotes, it causes them to lose their fear of humans.
-Experts warn that this almost always leads to Coyote/human conflict, something nobody wants.)
+Experts warn that this almost always leads to conflict, something nobody wants.)
 Living with Coyotes

 Food sources